hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 \end{aligned}
 $$

-Note that the dimensions of the QKV projection matrices are:
+Note that the dimensions of the QKV projection weight matrices are:
 $$
 \begin{aligned}
 W_q &\in \mathbb{R}^{D \times H} \\